 Since money for your homeowners insurance is held in your escrow account for payment, your mortgage monthly payment usually includes this cost.

 Purpose of Escrow

 Making sure the asset, your home, is protected is the primary concern of the mortgage company.
 Since it’s your primary concern too, there should be no question that you would maintain insurance on your investment.
-Mortgage companies are leery, though; hence, the vast majority of home loans include a clause, which requires you to escrow your insurance payments.
+Mortgage companies are leery, though, so the vast majority of home loans include a clause which requires you to escrow your insurance payments.

-If you have a problem with someone else using your money without compensation and you’re meticulous about saving for a substantial annual bill, then opting out of escrow may work for you.
-Getting the mortgage company to go along with your assessment of the escrow practice and your reticence to participate is another story altogether.
+If you have a problem with someone else using your money without compensation and you’re careful about saving for a substantial annual bill, then opting out of escrow may work for you.
+Getting the mortgage company to go along with your assessment of the escrow practice and your lack of desire to participate is another story altogether.

 Principal plus interest plus escrow equals your mortgage payment, in most cases.
-If you buy into the homeowners insurance escrow equation, the transaction will move forward without a hitch because the lender makes money with your escrowed funds and both of you have the peace of mind knowing that the investment is covered in case tragedy strikes.
+If you buy into the homeowners insurance escrow equation, the transaction will move forward without a hitch.
+The lender makes money with your escrowed funds, and both of you have the peace of mind knowing that the investment is covered in case tragedy strikes.

 If you take a stab at avoiding escrow and win, the insurance obligation is still in place, but you’ll have control over the funds.
 In this case, you’ll earn the interest on your investment instead of the mortgage company earning it for its own coffers.